andy-walker/holomatrix/README.md

-# worldbuilder
+# Holomatrix
-Experimental collaborative 3D editing demo, using Meteor, AngularJS and Three
+Experimental collaborative 3D editing demo, using AngularJS and Three